CHT2520-web-prog/intro-to-laravel/intro_to_Laravel.md

 We will use Artisan to create a controller for us.
 We are already running our web server in a terminal.
 We need a separate one to issue our Artisan commands.

 - In Codespaces create a new terminal (there is a 'plus' sign in the terminal panel)
 - In XAMPP open a new terminal either from the control panel (if on a pen drive) or by right-clicking on the _film-app_ folder.
-If needed, navigate to the _film-app_ folder e.g. `cd film-app`.
+If needed, navigate to the _film-app_ folder first e.g. `cd film-app`.

 - Enter the following command: